hitachi-vantara/vspone-block-ansible/README.md

 ## Instructions
 - Clone the repository
-- Go to the path "ansible-infra-provider-hitachi"
+- Go to the path "vspone-ansible-modules"
-- Run below command to install it using "ansible-collection"
+- Run below command to install it using "ansible-galaxy collection"
     - Run below command to build the ansible modules

     ``` bash